yochaigal/cairn/wip/2e/setting-seeds.md

 Roll on the [Landmarks](#landmarks-table) table wherever:
 - A path crosses into another region
 - A path forks into at least two directions

-If a POI does not exist in either case, create one in the normal fashion.
+- If a POI does not exist in either case, create one in the normal fashion.

+Add the table results to the map around the POI.

 ### Landmarks Table